 - COVID-19 has been declared a 'notifiable illness', meaning that an individual and/or the treating medical practitioner has a positive obligation to report the illness to the Department of Health.
 The Department of Health's position is that if an employee has COVID-19, they would have already been to a medical practitioner to be diagnosed with the virus and it would, therefore, have already been reported to the Department of Health by the medical practitioner. - Notwithstanding this, SafeWork NSW is currently treating COVID-19 as a 'notifiable incident', which means that an employer is under a positive obligation to notify SafeWork NSW, as the State WHS regulator, if an employee has a confirmed case of COVID-19.
-SafeWork NSW is not a "health authority". - 9.
-Can the employer require an employee to see a doctor?
+SafeWork NSW is not a "health authority".

-Employees can be directed by their employer to obtain a medical clearance to ensure that they are fit for work and do not expose others to a risk of illness of injury.
+- Employees can be directed by their employer to obtain a medical clearance to ensure that they are fit for work and do not expose others to a risk of illness of injury.
 This may include being tested for COVID-19, provided this is reasonable and based on factual information about health and safety risks.

-10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?
+However, currently the health authorities will not test every person who displays a symptom of COVID-19.
+Tests are generally limited to health workers and persons who have been in contact with COVID-19 or travelled to an unsafe location.
+The request for testing may have to be directed at general fitness for work. - 10.
+If employees are suspended from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?